ibyte2011/math2/README.md

 ### 3. Executor-expression mechanism

 Expression folding is an excellent feature for reducing function calls and iteration.
 Unfortunately, there is no expression folding in our math lib.
-However, we provide an executor-expression mechanism to allow use do expression folding manually.
+However, we provide an executor-expression mechanism to allow user to do expression folding manually.

 for example, we can fold the expression in the red box manually to reduce calculation.
 ![figure3](./docs/imgs/figure03.jpg)